-- · Vertically, through all year groups; - Horizontally, within year groups and in the classroom and other activities;
+- Vertically, through all year groups; - Horizontally, within year groups and in the classroom and other activities;

-Complaints: A pupil who is a victim of bullying should report this as soon as they are able to, and can do so in several ways.
+Complaints: A pupil who is being bullied should report this as soon as they are able to, and can do so in several ways.
 They can:

 - tell their parents, their Housemaster/Housemistress, a Matron, the Chaplain, or any member of staff.
-They may also choose to tell a friend or a responsible older pupil; - contact one of the School Counsellors or the Independent Listener [Annie Sargeant/Jonathan Poole] - contact a School doctor or the Medical Centre; - contact any member of the Safeguarding Team; - contact Childline (0800 1111); - contact Surrey Children's Services (telephone: 0300 470 9100, out of hours 01483 517 898) for advice.
+They may also choose to tell a friend or a responsible older pupil; - contact one of the School Counsellors or the Independent Listener [Annie Sargeant/Jonathan Poole/Shannon Thomson] - contact a School doctor or a sister in the Medical Centre; - contact any member of the Safeguarding Team; - (contact Childline (0800 1111); - contact Surrey Children's Services (telephone: 0300 470 9100, out of hours 01483 517 898) for advice.